aaronksaunders/remote-fn-nuxt-youtube-app/README.md

-# A tRPC Alternative for a Nuxt FullStack Typesafe Nuxt Application
+# A tRPC Alternative for a Nuxt FullStack Typesafe Application

 Build a full-stack typescript nuxt application without the boilerplate code of tRPC using the [nuxt-remote-fn module](https://github.com/wobsoriano/nuxt-remote-fn)